viperproject/prusti-assistant/README.md

 | On macOS running on an M1 chip, the extension doesn't work and the log contains messages such as `incompatible architecture (have (arm64), need (x86_64))`. | We currently don't release precompiled arm64 binaries for macOS.
 Until we do so, the only option is to [compile Prusti from source code](https://github.com/viperproject/prusti-dev). |

 Thanks to @Pointerbender, @michaelpaper, @fcoury, @Gadiguibou, @djc for their help in reporting, debugging and solving many of these issues!

+In case you experience difficulties or encounter bugs while using Prusti Assistant, please [open an issue](https://github.com/viperproject/prusti-assistant/issues) or contact us in the [Zulip chat](https://prusti.zulipchat.com/).